alpacahq/alpaca-py/README.md

 **Querying News Data**

 You can query news data via the NewsClient.
-In this example, we query news data for “AAPL” since July 1st 2022.
+In this example, we query news data for “TSLA” since July 1st 2022.
 You can convert the response to a pandas dataframe using the `.df` property.

 ```python
 from alpaca.data.news import NewsClient